WebRTC

 The call link feature enables efficient support scenario implementations without the need to be physically present in the same room.
 Call link allows end users to be connected with a predefined destination without the need to develop an end-user application.

 You can have a video or audio chat with your end users in just a few clicks.
-With a simple API call, you generate a short URL that you share with your end users over messaging sessions, emails, or even on your website.
+From the Infobip web interface or with a simple API call, you generate a short URL that you share with your end users over messaging sessions, emails, or even on your website.
 Once the end user clicks this URL, a browser window opens and connects the end user to the predetermined destination.
 This browser window can be branded by leveraging templates that include elements such as text messages, colors, and logos to be displayed on the web page.

 Supported destinations